Skip to Main Content

 Key takeaways

-• It's entirely up to you whether to use a personal credit card for business expenses, but this approach has disadvantages as well as advantages.
+• It’s entirely up to you whether to use a personal credit card for business expenses, but this approach has disadvantages and advantages.

 • Personal cards are easier to qualify for, and if you don’t qualify for a business card, a personal card could help you build up credit so that you can move towards a business card.

-• But business credit cards are better options for business spending in a lot of situations, too, such as when you want to add employees to your credit card.
+• Business credit cards are better options for business spending in a lot of situations, such as when you want to add employees to your credit card.

-Although plenty of cards are created specifically for small businesses, personal credit cards can also be used to cover business expenses.
-And they often are.
+It’s permissible to use a personal credit card for business expenses.
+Although plenty of cards are created specifically for small businesses, personal credit cards are often used instead.

 Seventy-six percent of small business owners regularly used personal credit cards for their business expenses, according to a 2022 report from Mastercard on small business banking.
 Of those 76 percent of people, 53 percent used both business credit cards and personal credit cards, while 23 percent used only personal cards.
 Meanwhile, only 10 percent of small business owners used just business credit cards.